singhbawan/readme_generator/Develop/Readme.md

   * [License](#license)
   * [Questions](#questions)

+  ## Description
+  This is a website that can be used to listen to podcasts
   ## Installation Instructions
-  undefined
+  None
   ## Usage Information
-  it can be used by anyone by going to the website
+  It can be used by anyone by going to the website link
   ## Contribution guidelines
-  make an issue and then create pull request once it is reviewed by a contributer it will be merged
+  create a pull request and once it is reviewed by a member it will be merged
   ## Tests Instructions
-  none
+  N/A
   ## License
-  Application is covered under [ECL-2.0](https://opensource.org/licenses/ECL-2.0) license.
+  Application is covered under [IPL-1.0](https://opensource.org/licenses/IPL-1.0) license.

   ## Questions